stakewalker/hotnews/README.md

 ---

-This was my very first software project, born out during the COVID lockdown.
+This was my very first software project, born out during the COVID lockdown